-Ellen DeGeneres’ Divorce: Host, Portia de Rossi In Counseling To Save Marriage?
+Ellen DeGeneres, Portia de Rossi In Counseling To Save Marriage, Rumors Claim

 Ellen DeGeneres and wife Portia de Rossi are rumored to be in counseling and desperately trying to get their eight-year marriage back on track.

-Life & Style magazine reports the ever-busy DeGeneres has been in counseling solo and with De Rossi as the two frantically attempt to figure things out.
+Life & Style magazine reports that the ever-busy DeGeneres has been in counseling solo and with De Rossi as the two frantically attempt to figure things out.

 “Part of their therapy is to go on more date nights,” said a source.
 “That’s why they’ve been seen out and about more together lately.”

-Just last month, the two were spotted hand and hand at a pre-Oscars party and not long before then were spied on a shopping spree along Melrose Avenue.
+Just last month, the two were spotted hand in hand at a pre-Oscars party and not long before then were spied on a shopping spree along Melrose Avenue.

 “It’s all about spending quality time together, but still giving each other space during the workday,” a source added.

-Recent reports have indicated the two might been on the verge of calling it quits as the fights and friction between them escalated.
+Recent reports have indicated that the two might be on the verge of calling it quits as the fights and friction between them escalated.

 “Ellen and Portia had been fighting more than ever,” said a source.
 “Portia was frustrated because she was spending a lot of time on Ellen’s talk show set or sitting at home, waiting for Ellen to spend time with her.”
 At one point the couple’s heated arguments had grown to be so customary, studio crew on the show had grown accustomed to overhearing their battles.